 Sadiqa de Meijer, "Great Aunt Unmarried"

-In Sadiqa de Meijer's "Great Aunt Unmarried," encounters with an elderly relative evoke moments of the foreign and the familiar.
+Sadiqa de Meijer won the 2012 CBC Poetry Prize for "Great Aunt Unmarried," in which an elderly relative evokes moments of the foreign and the familiar.

 Upright sentinel of order among forty-three